Junior Scientist Conference Grants

 The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences on research in Genetics.

-- These grants are open both to those members with a UK base wishing to attend conferences outwith the UK and to non-UK-based members wishing to attend a conference in the UK.
+- Schemes (B) & (C) are open to members with a UK base wishing to attend conferences outside of the UK and to non-UK-based members wishing to attend a conference in the UK.
 We regret that we cannot consider applications from bases outside the UK for conference attendance outside the UK.
 A maximum of one grant per two years will be awarded for applications to Scheme (B) or (C).

-Grants up to £150 are available for travel and essential overnight accommodation to attend any of the Genetics Society’s own bi-annual meetings and those of our Special Interest Groups (SIGs).
+Grants up to £200 are available for travel and essential overnight accommodation to attend any of the Genetics Society’s own meetings and those of our Special Interest Groups (SIGs).
 Registration for the Genetics Society’s own meetings will be free when meeting the eligibility criteria.
 There is no limit to the frequency that Scheme (A) grants can be applied for to attend Genetics Society or SIG meetings.

 How to apply:

 Applications should be submitted in time for one of our bi-monthly deadlines (1st day of February, April, June, August, October and December) and should be made by logging into the mySociety membership portal.
 Once you have logged in, please select “Me and the GS” followed by “Grants” from the options at the top of the page, and then choose the Junior Scientist Conference Grant.
 Note that the conference you are applying for must take place AFTER the application deadline.

 If you have any queries regarding the application process or are experiencing any difficulty with your submission, please contact firstname.lastname@example.org

 The supervisor’s supporting statement must be uploaded along with the online application before the deadline.
 Supervisors writing support letters must be current members of the Genetics Society and should include their membership number in their support letter.